 Detection.
-There are some brief episodes of real detection:
+There are some brief episodes of real detection in The Door:

 Reporter.
 Dick Carter, the young reporter, is a pleasing character.
 He talks elaborately and humorously, indicating a skill with words linked to his profession (Chapters: second half of 7, 8).
 He has no money, and is a working man.
 His most detailed portrait is in the section that also deals with Florence Gunther, an even poorer working woman.
 This section looks at the lives of working people in 1930.

 Dick's humorous remark, "Give me the papers and take the child!"
 (Chapter 11) sounds as if it is a quotation, or a burlesque or parody of a famous quote.
 However, an Internet search has failed to turn up any source.